 *The Double Doodle is one of 26 Brain Gym® activities from Brain Gym®: Teacher’s Edition by Dennison and Dennison, ©2010.
 The introductory course Double Doodle Play: A Window to Whole-Brain Vision offers a full day of exploration built on mirror-image mark-making and painting.
 For the name of a Brain Gym instructor, see the Foundation website, below.
 For a Double Doodle Play instructor, click on the link and look up 105DD under courses.

-**The directions “in and out” (toward the midline and away) take precedence over “left and right.”
+**In terms of laterality, the directions “in and out” (toward the midline and away) take precedence over “left and right.”
 When learners struggle with academics, returning to an “in and out” orientation, perhaps through the use of the Double Doodle or other Brain Gym activities, is often all that’s needed for them to reconnect with more effective movement patterns.
-For those familiar with internal rotation of the forearm and how that can inhibit printing and cursive writing abilities, notice how after a few minutes of doing this two-handed motion, the arms and hands often relax into a more natural and aligned position.
+For those familiar with internal rotation of the forearm and how that can inhibit printing and cursive writing abilities, notice how after a few minutes of doing this two-handed motion, the wrists and fingers often relax into a more natural and aligned (naturally extended) position.

 © 2015 by Gail Dennison.
 All rights reserved.

 Double Doodle Hearts and Flowers for Mother’s Day